borealbirds/cawa-bcr-14/README.md

 # Canada Warbler BCR14 Zonation Project Metadata and Workflow

-This project originated from work on the Canada Warbler International Conservation Initiative (CWICI) towards a full life-cycle conservation plan.
-The preparation of these maps was contributed to in part by Environment and Climate Change Canada (ECCC) with a contract to High Branch Conservation Services.
+This project originated from work on the Canada Warbler International Conservation Initiative ([CWICI](https://naturecanada.ca/tag/canada-warbler-international-conservation-initiative/)) towards a full life-cycle conservation plan.
+The preparation of these maps was contributed to in part by Environment and Climate Change Canada ([ECCC](https://www.ec.gc.ca/)) with a contract to [High Branch Conservation Services](http://highbranchconservation.com/).
 We thank the fifteen conservation, wildlife, and forestry professionals from six regions (provinces and states) who provided their opinions via an expert survey.
 We also thank the [Boreal Avian Modelling Project](http://www.borealbirds.ca) for data hosting and modelling support.

 Reports summarizing the methods and findings of this work can be found at the [project website](http://www.borealbirds.ca/index.php/species-at-risk).
-This github repository includes data and code only: Please refer to the website for explanations of variables, interpretations, and updates.
+This GitHub repository includes data and code only: Please refer to the website for explanations of variables, interpretations, and updates.

 _Project collaborators:_

-* Dr. Alana Westwood (PI), a.westwood@dal.ca
+* Dr. Alana Westwood (PI), [a.westwood@dal.ca](mailto=a.westwood@dal.ca)
 * Dan Lambert
 * Dr. Len Reitsma
 * Kara Pearson

 ## Overview

-This process log refers to steps applied using the program Zonation, whose core, user manuals, and supporting documents can be downloaded for free at https://github.com/cbig/zonation-core.
+This process log refers to steps applied using the program Zonation, whose core, user manuals, and supporting documents can be downloaded for free at [https://github.com/cbig/zonation-core](https://github.com/cbig/zonation-core).

 ## Data pre-processing

-All data layers were assembled using ArcGIS 10.3 in a common geodatabase, [BAM_CAWA2016_BCR14.gdb](CAWA Project 2016\BAM_CAWA2016_BCR14.gdb), (not included in data package).
+All data layers were assembled using ArcGIS 10.3 in a common geodatabase, `BAM_CAWA2016_BCR14.gdb`, (not included in data package).

 _Environments for all rasters were set to a common extent (sdm.tif) and snap raster, exported at a resolution of 1 km2 with no data values = -9999.
 Zeroes were assigned as nodata.
 ArcGIS tools are indicated using ' '_